-If you bypass a lesson that is important, you can always come back to the concept at a later time.
+If you bypass a lesson that is important, you can always come back to learn the concept at a later time.

-Let me be clear, I believe that curriculum has it’s place and can be a very effective way to help a person – child, teen, or adult – learn something new.
+Let me be clear.
+I believe that curriculum has its place and can be a very effective way to help a person – child, teen, or adult – learn something new.
 However, I do not believe that curriculum is the only way to learn a concept.

-Teaching And Learning Concepts…
+Teaching & Learning Concepts

-For example, if you want to teach your child how to add, look at the many ways that you can help your child learn to add.
-Your child can learn to add while playing with Cheerios at the kitchen counter, through curriculum, and through games like Yahtzee and Dominos.
+For example, if you want to teach your child how to add, look at the many ways that you can help your child learn.
+Your child can learn to add while playing with Cheerios at the kitchen counter, through math curriculum, and through math games like Yahtzee and Dominos.

 If you want your child to learn about a specific time in history, you could use a textbook as your guide, but it doesn’t need to be the only way to help your child learn.
 You could also watch movies and documentaries together, listen to educational history podcasts, go to museums, and read both fiction and non-fiction books that focus on that era.

 The best thing you can do to help your child learn is to focus on your connection with your child.
 Have fun learning with your child.
 Then let them guide their own education by learning more about the things that interest them.

-So yes, I believe that connection must always come before curriculum.
+So yes, I believe that connection must come before curriculum.
 I believe that curriculum can be helpful, but that your connection with your child is much more important than any curriculum.
-If the curriculum you have chosen is not working, then find another way to work on the concept that your child needs or wants to learn, but put your connection first.
+If the curriculum you have chosen is not working, then find another way to work on the concept that your child needs to learn, but put your connection first.

 In the end, I believe that my children will benefit much more from a strong connection with their mother than they will from mastering any curriculum.

-How Did I Fail?
+How I Failed

 I failed when I couldn’t see that homeschooling wasn’t about school, but that it was about family, community, education, and learning.

-How Can You Succeed?
+How You Can Succeed

 So, what can you do with this information?
-If you’ve been struggling with putting your connection with your child before curriculum, then set an alarm a few times a day as a reminder.
-Label it, “Connection before curriculum.”
+If you’ve been struggling with putting your connection with your child before curriculum, then you might want to sign up for my workshop.

-Links Mentioned In This Podcast Episode…
+Links Mentioned in this Podcast Episode

 Copy and paste the link below to share it anywhere.